-Because of how versatile they are, plug-in lights are great candidates to create the best lighting for your art studio out there.
+Because of how versatile they are, plug-in hanging lights are great candidates to create the best lighting for your art studio out there.
 And to get the most luminosity and accuracy out of your light bulbs, we recommend keeping your light bulbs exposed – no shades or cages.
 This will help light distribute more evenly throughout your studio.
-Also, keep in mind that if you have a particularly expansive space to work with, you may need to hang and swag your lighting into place.
+Also, keep in mind that if you have a particularly expansive space to work with or want to make your lighting even more visually striking, you may want to hang and swag your lighting into place.

-For art studio lighting, consider approaching your space in utilitarian versus aesthetic terms.
-That doesn’t mean your lighting set up has to look boring by any means.
-You can enhance the decor element of your space with one of over 75 cord colors in our collection, as well as customizable finish options in bold hues.
+For art studio lighting, consider styles that are as utilitarian as they are pleasing to look at.
+Enhance your decor and accents, for example, with one of over 75 cord colors in our collection, as well as customizable finish options in bold hues.

 Shop Color Cord Company

 At Color Cord Company, we help professional decorators, retailers, and creative homeowners everywhere illuminate spaces uniquely.
 Whether it’s to change up your home office to allow for more creative projects or building art studio lighting from the ground up, we’re here to help.